simkarwin/mimo_keras/README.md

           )
 ```

-for more complicated model you can use only sample_id to generate data foe each IO. for example:
+for more complicated model you can use only sample_id to generate data for each IO. for example to train a recommender system (DLRM) using a massive dataset:

 ```python